 Profile of the Programme

-The School of Business offers two doctoral programs, the PhD and the DBA.
+The Business School of the University of Nicosia offers two doctoral programs, the PhD and the DBA.
 Both degrees have the same status but they differ in their focus and orientation.
 The PhD is a theoretically focused, rigorous program that requires candidates to make a significant contribution to knowledge and/or theory, whereas the DBA is a professional doctorate which requires candidates to apply and develop existing theories/knowledge to make a significant contribution to professional practice.
 The PhD is ideal for candidates who wish to pursue a career in academia whereas the DBA is more appropriate for those who, after working for a few years, would like to advance their careers in industry by earning an advanced research degree.
-The programs last three (minimum) to eight (maximum) years.

 - An accredited master’s degree